erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 The hull or envelope of this momentum depends on the configuration of the array.
 If one imagines each CMG having a momentum vector that can be gimbaled 360°, the result is a circle lying on the plane orthogonal to the gimbals axis.
-The envelope then is the set of points defined by the sum multiple of such vectors through their rotation (see @Fig:cmg-momentum-envelope for a very nice illustration of envelope of a roof array taken from @citation-needed).
+The envelope then is the set of points defined by the sum multiple of such vectors through their rotation (see @Fig:cmg-momentum-envelope).

 To develop a more intuitive understanding of the momentum envelope one can picture the gyroscopes being gimbaled to move the momentum vector through the volume enclosed by the envelope.
 Remembering that a change in momentum is a torque we can picture how the velocity of the point moving through the momentum space is the output torque of the array.